Tutorial: Predict automobile price with the designer

 Drag the Clean Missing Data module to the pipeline canvas.
 Connect it to the Select Columns in Dataset module.

-In the properties pane, select Remove entire row under Cleaning mode.
+In the module details pane to the right of the canvas, select Remove entire row under Cleaning mode.

-In the properties pane Comment box, enter Remove missing value rows.
+In the module details pane to the right of the canvas, select the Comment box, and enter Remove missing value rows.